EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 You many not need as much documentation as a large commercial software product, but making your code reusable relies on other people being able to understand what your code does and how to use it.

+### Software repositories and registries

+Having somewhere to share your code is fundamental to making it findable.
+Your institution might have a code repository, your research field may have a practice of sharing code via a specific website or journal, or your version control system might include an online component that makes sharing different versions of your code easy.

+Some examples include:

+- general-purporse software repositories [GitHub][github] and [GitLab][gitlab]
+- programming language specific software repositories [PyPi][pypi] (for Python) or [CRAN][cran] (for R)
+- software registries such as [BioTools][biotools]

 TODO: cross link with other pages talking about specific tools or practices, e.g. version control, code readability, documentation, etc.